-- 1. The reason for the transgression of the intuitive approach [anschauliche Betrachtungsweise] by common mathematics, which consists in the unrestricted use of the concepts "all", "there exists" to infinite totalities, is pointed out [wird aufgezeigt] and the concept of "finite logic" is elaborated.
-Also a comparison between the role of "transfinite" formulas and that of ideal elements is carried out [angestellt] here for the first time. - 2.
+- 1. The fundamental way in which ordinary mathematics goes beyond the intuitive approach (which consists in the unrestricted application of the concepts "all," "there exists" to infinite totalities) is pointed out and the concept of "finite logic" is elaborated.
+Furthermore, a comparison between the role of "transfinite" formulas and that of ideal elements is carried out here for the first time. - 2.
 The formalism is freed from unnecessary restrictions (in particular the avoidance of negation). - 3.
-The formalization of the "tertium non datur" and also of the principle of choice [Auswahlprinzip] using transfinite functions is simplified. - 4.
-The main features [Grundzüge] of the formalism of analysis are developed. - 5.
-The proof of consistency is provided for the elementary number theoretic formalism, which results from the exclusion of the bound variables.
-The task of proving the consistency of number theory and analysis is then focused [konzentriert sich damit] to the treatment of the "transfinite axiom"
+The formalization of the "tertium non datur" and also of the principle of choice using transfinite functions is simplified. - 4.
+The main features of the formalism of analysis are developed. - 5.
+The proof of consistency is provided for the elementary number theoretic formalism, which results from the exclusion of bound variables.
+The task of proving the consistency of number theory and analysis is then focused on the treatment of the "transfinite axiom"